 TANK, Pakistan, Reuters

-Many Taliban and al-Qaida militants fled to Pakistan’s semi autonomous tribal lands from Afghanistan after U.S.-led forces toppled the Taliban in 2001.
+Thousands of foreign militants, including Uzbeks, Chechens and Arabs, fled to Pakistan’s semi-autonomous tribal lands after U.S.-led forces defeated the Taliban in Afghanistan in 2001.